Skip to content ↓

 STEAM in Science

 The Science department offers a wide variety of STEAM activities.
 This provides students who are passionate about science or considering a career in a STEAM based environment with invaluable enrichment opportunities.
+All year groups have activities designed to instil a love of science and see the wider applications of the subject during British Science Week which runs each year in March.

 KS3